Security-Onion-Solutions/securityonion-docs/misp.rst

         - other: '{match[interface]}'
         - other: '{match[sid]}'

-Simply fill in the pertinent :ref:`hive` instance connection details above, and place this rule in ``/etc/elastalert/rules`` as ``misp-nids-hive.yaml``.
+Simply fill in the pertinent TheHive instance connection details above, and place this rule in ``/etc/elastalert/rules`` as ``misp-nids-hive.yaml``.

-As a result, you will receive alerts in :ref:`hive` for any matching events in the ``logstash-ids-*`` index.
+As a result, you will receive alerts in TheHive for any matching events in the ``logstash-ids-*`` index.
 The following observables will be generated for the alert:

 - Source/Destination IP from alert
 - Sensor interface from IDS alert